pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'><strong>6-7 Oct 2023</strong></td>
-  <td> Feeling incredibly inspired after attending <a href="https://istrail-lab.github.io/sorinfest/">SorinFest!</a>, a celebration held to honor my doctoral co-advisor, <a href="">Sorin Istrail</a>, on his 70th birthday.
-We celebrated his legacy as a computer scientist, who led the development of the sequencing read assembly algorithms used for <a href="https://en.wikipedia.org/wiki/Human_Genome_Project">the Human Genome Project</a> at <a href="https://en.wikipedia.org/wiki/Celera_Corporation">Celera</a>.
-Many of the pioneers who made the HGP a success, including <a href="https://en.wikipedia.org/wiki/Michael_Waterman">Michael Waterman</a> and <a href="https://en.wikipedia.org/wiki/Craig_Venter">Craig J. Venter</a>, reflected on the progress made (and the promises yet to be reached) in the ~20 years since its completion, and retold stories of this ambitious undertaking.
-It was moving to learn more about Sorin’s inspiring journey as an immigrant from Romania, and the difference he's made in others' through his generosity of spirit.
+  <td> Feeling inspired after attending <a href="https://istrail-lab.github.io/sorinfest/">SorinFest!</a>, a celebration held to honor my doctoral co-advisor, <a href="">Sorin Istrail</a>, on his 70th birthday.
+We celebrated his legacy as a computer scientist, who led the development of the sequencing read assembly algorithms used for <a href="https://en.wikipedia.org/wiki/Human_Genome_Project">the Human Genome Project</a> (HGP) at <a href="https://en.wikipedia.org/wiki/Celera_Corporation">Celera</a>.
+Many of the pioneers from HGP, including <a href="https://en.wikipedia.org/wiki/Michael_Waterman">Michael Waterman</a> and <a href="https://en.wikipedia.org/wiki/Craig_Venter">Craig J. Venter</a>, reflected on the progress made (and the promises yet to be reached) in the ~20 years since its completion, and retold stories of this ambitious undertaking.
+It was moving to learn more about Sorin’s inspiring immigration journey, and the difference he's made for others through his generosity of spirit.
 It is humbling to be co-advised by such a warm person and a capable scientist!
 <!-- We also enjoyed videos of Sorin being overjoyed by hanging out with <a href="https://en.wikipedia.org/wiki/Paul_Erd%C5%91s">Paul Erdős</a>.
 I learned that I have an Erdős number of 3, via: Me &rarr; Sorin Istrail &rarr; <a href="https://en.wikipedia.org/wiki/Solomon_Marcus">Solomon Marcus</a> &rarr; Paul Erdős. <br> -->
 <!-- SorinFest was primarily organized by <a href="https://bayesomicslab.github.io/team/">Derek Aguiar</a>, Sorin's "favorite" PhD advisee (and deservedly so! :)).
 It was a pleasure to reconnect with his lab members, including <a href="https://www.linkedin.com/in/marjhosseini/">Marjan Hosseini</a> and <a href="https://bayesomicslab.github.io/members/aaron-palmer.html"> Aaron Palmer</a>. -->